splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-circonus-integration.rst

-That’s it!
+That's it!
 You can send a test message, just to make sure everything is configured appropriately, and an info message will be sent into the Splunk On-Call timeline.\ |circonus6|